 ‘That had its own reward,’ Arthur replied.
 ‘I didn’t believe in myself until I saved you.’

 Merlin smiled and Arthur grinned.
 They turned back to the display and watched as the spinning men collided.
 The men became a blur of light, and they hurtled towards the planet to explode in a shower of sparks against it.
-Merlin’s eyes widened, but around them the crowd burst into applause as a ship shot into the atmosphere from the ashes of the burning planet.
+The crowd burst into applause.

 ‘Realistic, isn’t it?’ a voice asked from behind them.